sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Output is highlighted in the Output window.](./media/visual-studio-fusion-output-query-1.png "View the results")

-21. In the Database Explorer window, right-select on the **Northwind** connection, and select **Modify Connection** (If the Database Explorer is not already open, you can open it by selecting Fusion in the menu, then selecting Database Explorer).
+21. In the Database Explorer window, right-click on the **Northwind** connection, and select **Modify Connection** (If the Database Explorer is not already open, you can open it by selecting Fusion in the menu, then selecting Database Explorer).

     ![Modify Connection is highlighted in the submenu for the Northwind connection in the Database Explorer window.](./media/visual-studio-database-explorer-modify-connection.png "Modify Connection")